-- inform the Review Sub-Group of his or her decision in respect of the recommendation on the way to proceed, and - inform the Board; - at the conclusion of the review, if undertaken by another review body, ensure the review report is always considered by the Board and anonymised learning points relevant to the individual or individuals are published; and - ensure an action plan is put in place as required. - 7.8 Concurrent police investigations or judicial proceedings: where the case is subject to police investigations or judicial proceedings, these should not inhibit the setting up of an adult practice review nor delay the holding of a multi-agency learning event with practitioners.
-It is important that the purpose of the review process 'to support professional and organisational learning, to promote improvement in future inter-agency adult protection practice' is understood and remains the focus.
-The Crown Prosecution Service and the Association of Chief Police Officers have published guidance which recognises that CPRs and criminal proceedings can be managed simultaneously.
-The same principles would apply for APRs.
-The guidance provides a framework for the sharing of relevant information generated through both processes. - 7.9 Relationship with other formal staff processes: the review process is about practice learning.
-If any issues of individual staff training needs or staff malpractice emerge during the course of an extended review, these matters should be referred back and managed through the relevant agency's own staff procedures. - 7.10 Even where there are other formal processes or investigations underway, such as complaints procedures, there is no reason to delay undertaking an adult practice review.
-A review is focused on learning to improve future practice and is not a quasi-process for dealing with complaints.
-The Board should consider how other processes may run in parallel with an adult practice review and relevant learning resulting from the different processes should be shared.
+- inform the Review Sub-Group of his or her decision in respect of the recommendation on the way to proceed; and - inform the Board; - at the conclusion of the review, if undertaken by another review body, ensure the review report is always considered by the Board and anonymised learning points relevant to the child or children are published; and - ensure an action plan is put in place as required. - 7.10 Concurrent police investigations or judicial proceedings: where the case is subject to police investigations or judicial proceedings, these should not inhibit the setting up of a child practice review nor delay the holding of a multi-agency learning event with practitioners.
+It is important that the purpose of the review process 'to support professional and organisational learning, to promote improvement in future inter-agency child protection practice' is understood and remains the focus.